ansys/pylumerical/doc/source/getting_started/index.rst

 -------------

 You must have an Ansys Lumerical GUI license to use PyLumerical.
 For more information, please visit the `licensing page <https://optics.ansys.com/hc/en-us/articles/360033862333-Lumerical-product-components-and-licensing-overview>`_ on the Ansys Optics website.
 In addition, you must also have Lumerical product version 2022 R1 or later installed on your computer.
 Upon importing PyLumerical, the :doc:`autodiscovery <../api/autodiscovery>` function automatically locates the Lumerical installation path.
-If it fails to do so, you can set the path manually using :func:`ansys.lumerical.core.autodiscovery.locate_lumerical_install`.
+If it fails to do so, you must set the path manually using :func:`ansys.lumerical.core.autodiscovery.locate_lumerical_install`.

 ..
 TO-DO: Variablize the supported product version here